oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         ![AVDF](./images/avdf-102.png "Configure network settings")

-    - For ens3, the Proxy Ports are set to 15223 for pdb1 and 15224 for pdb2, because here we will use these ports to use Database Firewall
+    - For ens3, the Proxy Ports are set to 15223 and 15224, because here we will use these ports to use Database Firewall

         ![AVDF](./images/avdf-103.png "Proxy Ports settings")

-3. Now, check the DB Firewall Monitoring mode for `pdb1`
+3. Now, check the DB Firewall Monitoring mode for `employees_search`

-    - Click the **Targets** tab and click **pdb1**
+    - Click the **Targets** tab and click **employees_search**

     - In the **Database Firewall Monitoring** section, check that monitoring is up and running

         ![AVDF](./images/avdf-104.png "The new Database Firewall Monitoring")

         **Note**:
-        - Once enabled, Database Firewall monitoring will analyze the traffic from pdb1 through the port 15223
+        - Once enabled, Database Firewall monitoring will analyze the traffic through the port 15223
-        - We configured it in "Proxy" mode, so all the SQL traffic will transit by the DB Firewall appliance to be able to block the "bad" traffic if needed
+        - We configured it in "Proxy" mode, so all the SQL traffic from the client will go through the DB Firewall to the database.
+DB Firewall will be able to alert and/or block the "bad" traffic as defined by the DB Firewall policy.

 4. Now, verify connectivity between the database and the DB Firewall